Supplement to 17th and 18th Century Theories of Emotions

 We have, then, for Spinoza a bit of a happy paradox: since we are always subject to external causes, we can never be free from the passions.
 But we can take a meta-stance as it were, by understanding even our unhappy passions as things that happen according to the order of nature.
 Thus, we will “bear calmly those things which happen to us contrary to what the principle of our advantage demands” (IV Appendix XXXII) Satisfaction comes from understanding, and insofar as we have adequate ideas, we are active, thus increasing our power of acting and preserving ourselves.
 So, insofar as we understand that which is “contrary to what the principle of our advantage demands,” we advance our advantage.

-Although both Leibniz and Hume take issue with different features of his metaphysics, Spinoza's approach to the passions seems to have exerted relatively little direct influence on his contemporaries.
+Although both Leibniz and Hume take issue with different features of his metaphysics, Spinoza’s approach to the passions seems to have exerted relatively little direct influence on his contemporaries.
 There are similarities, of course: Hume complicates the understanding of our psychological associations and how they can be transmitted socially in ways not unlike Spinoza.
 Hume also talks about the mechanisms by which we generate prejudices, although he will find their source more in the causal associations of the imagination than in the passions.
-But there is little evidence that these are anything more than similarities, especially since Hume's knowledge of Spinoza was transmitted largely through Bayle.
-It may be that Spinoza's approach to the emotions is so closely intertwined with the whole of his system that it is difficult to appropriate piecemeal, and so remains sui generis.
-On the other hand, Spinoza was to become an important figure for nineteenth-century philosophers, most notably for Friedrich Nietzsche, whose understanding of the will to power owes a great deal to Spinoza's understanding of our affective drive and who singles out Spinoza's treatment of pity for praise in the Genealogy of Morals (1887).
+But there is little evidence that these are anything more than similarities, especially since Hume’s knowledge of Spinoza was transmitted largely through Bayle.
+It may be that Spinoza’s approach to the emotions is so closely intertwined with the whole of his system that it is difficult to appropriate piecemeal, and so remains sui generis.
+On the other hand, Spinoza was to become an important figure for nineteenth-century philosophers, most notably for Friedrich Nietzsche.
+In 1881, Nietzsche wrote his friend Overbeck that he was “astonished” and “utterly enchanted” to find in Spinoza a precursor insofar as they both tend “to make knowledge [Erkenntnis] the most powerful affect” (Nietzsche 1976, 92, translation slightly altered).
+Nietzsche later singles out Spinoza’s treatment of pity for praise in the Genealogy of Morals (1887).
+More generally, his understanding of the will to power shares a great deal with Spinoza’s understanding of our affective drive, although whether this is a matter of direct influence or what Nietzsche might call a common “instinct” is arguable.